2018–19 Florida Gators women's basketball team

-The 2018–19 Florida Gators women's basketball team represents the University of Florida in the sport of basketball during the 2018–19 NCAA Division I women's basketball season.
+The 2018–19 Florida Gators women's basketball team represented the University of Florida in the sport of basketball during the 2018–19 NCAA Division I women's basketball season.
 The Gators compete in Division I of the National Collegiate Athletic Association (NCAA) and the Southeastern Conference (SEC).
-The Gators, led by second-year head coach Cameron Newbauer, play their home games in the O'Connell Center on the university's Gainesville, Florida campus.
+The Gators, led by second-year head coach Cameron Newbauer, played their home games in the O'Connell Center on the university's Gainesville, Florida campus.
 They finished the season 8–23, 3–13 in SEC play to finish in a tie for twelfth place.
 They defeated Ole Miss in the first round of the SEC women's tournament before losing to Missouri in the second round.

 Previous season

 They finished the season 11–19, 3–13 in SEC play to finish in a 3 tie for eleventh place.
 They lost in the first round of the SEC women's tournament to Ole Miss.